balzack/databag/README.md

   <a href="#"><img src="/doc/screenshot.png" width="80%"/></a>
 </p>

-Databag is a self-hosting messaging service for the DWeb community.
+Databag is a self-hosted messaging service for the DWeb community.
 Notable features include:
 - Public-private key based identity (not bound to any blockchain or hosting domain)
 - Federated (accounts on different nodes can communicate)
 - No server-side replication (direct communication between app and contact's node)